YuanData/blog/content/posts/English-Grammar.md

 - A correlative conjunction is a pair of words that work together to connect two grammatically equal parts of a sentence
     - either...or, neither...nor, both... and, whether...or
         - I don't know whether she'll end up dating Jason or Arnold.

+### Interjections
+- Interjections are a single or combination of words that are used to express surprise or emotion.
+- Don't use them in formal or written business English!